Wanganator414/Wanganator414.github.io/_posts/--- layout: default --- <h1>{{ page.title }}</h1> <p class="meta">{{ page.date | date_to_string }}</2019-08-02-JSRuntime.md

 **Rendering Queue**

-The **rendering queue** is what updates the UI around 60 times per second, if **call stack** jobs are not cleared, then the render jobs cannot be inserted into the **call stack**, thus freezing the UI.
-By aleaviating asynchronous callbacks into the **callback queue**, the **rendering queue** has a higher priority than the **callback queue** and will be able to update in between each callback job, thus making the UI still available for redraws and the user experience consistent.
+The rendering queue is what updates the UI around 60 times per second, if **call stack** jobs are not cleared, then the render jobs cannot be inserted into the **call stack**, thus freezing the UI.
+By alleviating asynchronous callbacks into the **callback queue**, the **rendering queue** has a higher priority than the callback queue and will be able to update in between each callback job, thus making the UI still available for redraws and the user experience consistent.

+#
 If any of the above is not clear, feel free to refer to this [wonderful site](https://bit.ly/2KHMCR6){:target="_blank"} created by Philip Roberts which provides animated sequences of the JS runtime that will sure to clear out any confusions.